Miles Morales Swings Into The 'Spider-Man: Into the Spider-Verse' Trailer

 The trailer for Spider-Man: Into the Spider-Verse received its proper debut on Saturday and plays things relatively conservative for what to expect from this computer animated offering.
 The big hook is that we’re getting a different Spider-Man story with a different Spider-Man (one that’ll have Nikes on display in the preview) and a brand of presentation that’s ambitious in presenting its action and demonstrating its comics DNA.

+Shameik Moore (who you might know from Dope and The Get Down) voices Morales/Spider-Man in the adventure which also stars Oscar-certified actor Mahershala Ali, as well as Ray Donovan‘s Liev Schreiber voicing an undetermined bad guy.
+Sony’s press for the film nudges the credentials of its behind-the-scenes talent, too.

+Phil Lord and Christopher Miller, the creative minds behind The Lego Movie and 21 Jump Street, bring their unique talents to a fresh vision of a different Spider-Man Universe, with a groundbreaking visual style that’s the first of its kind.

-Spider-Man: Into the Spider-Verse is slated to arrive in theaters Holidays 2018.
+Spider-Man: Into the Spider-Verse is slated to arrive in theaters for Holidays 2018.

 Join The Discussion: Log In With